sponug/sponug.github.io/_posts/2024-12-25-Decision-Intelligence.md

 ### Decisions vs Outcome <a name="decvout"></a>
 - **Decision** is more than a choice between options.
 It is an **irrevocable allocation of resources**.
 Money, time, opportunity cost
 - **Outcome** is how things turn out later.
 A good decision might or might not lead to a good outcome.
-- If you show an "outcome bias" i.e. sometimes good decisions lead to bad outcomes, you walk away learning the wrong lessons.
+- If you show an "outcome bias," i.e., sometimes good decisions lead to bad outcomes, you will walk away learning the wrong lessons.
 - Outcome has two components, the quality of decision and luck.
 Please keep in mind the conditions under which a decision was made.